 Planning Considerations for Study Abroad Students

 - Up to four Spanish major requirements can be met by a year of study in an approved program abroad, or up to two in a semester.
+Students who started Spanish at Holy Cross with a course lower than SPAN 301 or 302 may ask the department chair to count an additional study abroad course towards their Spanish major.

 - A yearlong course at a study abroad site counts as two courses at Holy Cross.
 One of four courses taken abroad each semester is a required Holy Cross language course.
 For yearlong programs, this course can fulfill two major requirements, normally Focused Language (Area 2), Culture and Cinema (Area 3), or an elective.
 For semester programs, the course may be used for Area 2, Area 3 or an elective.